bigcompany/mesh/README.md

 **Can I bind new live events after a connection is made to the mesh?**

-Live events are not yet supported.
-They will be added in future releases.
+Yes!
+Live events are fully supported.
+This also means you can interact with the mesh in real-time using a repl.

 **Is it possible to get a remote callback for emitted mesh events?**